DIVING INTO THE WRECK:

 DIVING INTO THE WRECK is inspired by Adrienne Rich’s poem of the same name, which you can read in full here.
 The group takes inspiration from the idea that there’s a difference between “the wreck” and “the story of the wreck.”

 DIVING INTO THE WRECK began in 2017 as a personal nonfiction narrative workshop, offering critical feedback using the traditional workshop model.
-It ran until 2023 using that model; however, now participants in DIVING INTO THE WRECK groups do not offer critical feedback about the craft of writing, but instead are asked to write freely, using the act of writing is a tool for emotional exploration, personal growth, and healing.
+It ran until 2023 using that model; however, now participants in DIVING INTO THE WRECK groups do not offer critical feedback about the craft of writing, but instead are asked to write freely, using the act of writing as a tool for emotional exploration, personal growth, and healing.
 There’s an option for folks to share what they wrote after the in-session writing time and discussions center on process, not product.

 Writing from DIVING INTO THE WRECK can be used to develop a creative project, prod one that’s been on the skids, and/or as an adjunct to individual psychotherapy.